Blendify/blender-manual/blender_docs/manual/getting_started/basics/interface/window_system/arranging_frames.rst

 In the upper right and lower left corners of a window are the window splitter widgets, and they look like a little ridged thumb grip.
 It both splits and combines window panes.
 When you hover over it, your cursor will change to a cross.
-:kbd:`LMB` and drag it to the left to split the pane vertically, or downward to split it horizontally.
+:kbd:`LMB` and drag it to the left to split the window pane vertically, or downward to split it horizontally.

-Joining two frames
+Joining Two Frames
 ==================

 In order to merge two window frames,